 Brookfield Asset Management sees the money flowing in from a wide variety of sources.
-The company has over $350 billion in assets under management, including real estate, power-generation interests, and infrastructure holdings.
+The company has over $540 billion in assets under management, including real estate, renewable power, infrastructure, and private equity.
 It owns a global portfolio of commercial, retail, residential, and development properties.
-Brookfield is also one of the world's largest investors in renewable power, owning some 300 power-generating facilities including wind and solar plants with a total of some 18,000 megawatts of generating capacity.
+Brookfield is also one of the world's largest investors in renewable power, owning more than 5,200 power-generating facilities including wind and solar plants with a total of approximately 20,000 megawatts of generating capacity.
 The company's private equity business invests in high-quality companies with high barriers to entry.
 Most of the company's revenue were generated from the UK with more than 30% of sales.

-Brookfield Asset Management has seven core business segments: Asset Management, Real Estate, Infrastructure, Renewable Power, Private Equity, Residential Development, and Corporate Activities.
+Brookfield Asset Management has seven core business segments: Private Equity, Real Estate, Infrastructure, Renewable Power, Residential Development, Asset Management, and Corporate Activities.

 The Private Equity segment invests in a broad range of industries, with a focus on business services, infrastructure services, and industrial operations.
-It accounts for some 60% of total revenue.
+It accounts for around 65% of total revenue.

-The Real Estate segment develops, owns, and operates the group's retail, office, and other properties.
-Its holdings include 450 million sq. ft. of space around the world, including London's Canary Wharf financial district (which it co-owns with Qatar's sovereign wealth fund).
-The segment brings in some 20% of total revenue.
+The Real Estate segment develops, owns, and operates the group's retail, office, core retail, LP investments and other properties.
+Its holdings include 450 million sq. ft. of space around the world.
+The segment brings in some 15% of total revenue.

 The Infrastructure segment develops, owns, and operates the group's infrastructure assets including utility, transport, energy, data infrastructure, and sustainable resource holdings.
-It accounts for about 10% of revenue.
+It accounts for some10% of revenue.

-Renewable Power assets include wind, solar, water, storage, and other power-generation facilities in the Americas, Europe, India, and China.
-It brings in some 5% of revenue.
+Renewable Power assets include wind, solar, water, storage, and other power-generation facilities in the Americas, and Europe.
+It brings in more than 5% of revenue.

 Residential Development is engaged in land, condominium, and home development in North America and Brazil.
-It also accounts for some 5% of revenue.
+It also accounts for less than 5% of revenue.

 Toronto-based Brookfield Asset Management has a wide variety of holdings around the world, with operations in the Asia/Pacific region, Europe, the Middle East, North America, and South America.
-About 40% of its revenue comes from its business in the UK.
-Its next-largest markets are the US (some 20% of revenue), Canada (about 15%), Australia (about 10%), Brazil (more than 5%), Asia (less than 5%), and Columbia (less than 5%).
+More than 30% of its revenue comes from its business in the UK.
+Its next-largest markets are the US (some 25% of revenue), Canada and Europe, (about 10%, each), Australia (about 10%), Brazil (more than 5%), Asia (less than 5%), and Columbia (less than 5%).